-The Foundation has two subsidiaries both of which are wholly owned.
+The Foundation had two wholly owned subsidiaries one of which was dissolved in the year to 31 December 2022.
 It also has one associated undertaking.
 Further details on these entities are included in notes 8 and 9 to the financial statements.